rapidsai/docs/resources/github-actions.md

 mamba install --channel file://local_channel --channel rapidsai-nightly --channel conda-forge --channel nvidia librmm
 ```

 Note: Make sure you have the GitHub CLI (`gh`) installed and authenticated on your host machine to download artifacts from GitHub Artifacts.
-To download artifacts made for a specific PR, replace the workflow run ID with the ID of the run triggered by the PR branch
+To download artifacts made for a specific PR, replace the workflow run ID with the ID of the run triggered by the PR branch.

 ## Using Wheel CI Artifacts Locally